fititnt/uwazi-docker/README.md

 # See what containers are running now
 docker ps

+# See all docker volumes
+docker volume ls

+# See docker volumes that stores data from uwazi-docker (hint: these ones to backup & restore)
+docker volume ls | grep 'mongodb_data1\|uploaded_documents'

 # Want some GUI to see what is happening on MongoDB?
 Use nosqlclient
 docker-compose up -d mongo-gui-mongoclient